Centro Digital Pictures

 Centro Digital Pictures Limited was a visual special effects and animation company based in Hong Kong that provided visual effects for film, interactive media, and video games.

 History

 Centro Digital Pictures was founded by John Chu in 1985.
 Centro (先濤) began as a post-production house for Hong Kong commercials in the mid-1980s.
-In 1998, Centro decided to co-produce The Storm Riders, a film directed by Andrew Lau.
-Centro then co-produced, A Man Called Hero based on the manhua Chinese Hero.
-They also provided visual effects for Kill Bill, for which they received a BAFTA nomination.
-Centro also produced visual effects for Kung Fu Hustle.
-The company also performed contract work for video game company Ubisoft on the titles 187 Ride or Die and Splinter Cell.
-In 2012, Centro became a wholly owned subsidiary of the Deluxe Entertainment Services Group.
-In 2015, the company went offline, and it closed in 2018.
+In 1998, Centro co-produced Andrew Lau's The Storm Riders.
+Centro also co-produced Lau's A Man Called Hero (1999), based on Ma Wing-shing's manhua series Chinese Hero: Tales of the Blood Sword.

+In 2001, Chu received the Bronze Bauhinia Star for "raising Hong Kong's profile in the use of advanced technology in entertainment productions."
+Centro provided visual effects for Kill Bill, for which they received a BAFTA nomination.